-After hooking up the hose and turning on the city water valve provided in the park, slowly open a faucet.
-There will be a lot of spurts and sputtering until all the air is expelled from the trailer system.
+After hooking up the hose and turning on the city water, slowly open a faucet.
+The faucets will sputter until all the air is expelled from the system.
 If the water heater is empty, it will take some time before all the air is expelled and a steady flow of water occurs at the faucet.
-Once a steady flow is achieved at one faucet the others should be opened long enough to expel the air in the lines going to them.
+Once a steady flow is achieved at one faucet the others should be opened long enough to expel the rest of the air.